TheFoxyHu3/Vijoy-for-LOVE/README.md

 - *Nothing*

 **Returns**
-- The angle in degrees of vjoy.
+- The angle in degrees of Vijoy.

 <div id="fun-gt-anglegd"/>